A Thompson group for the basilica: Dyadic Rearrangements of the Basilica

-Figure \ref{ActionOnBasilica} shows the actions of $\alpha$, $\beta$, $\gamma$ and $\delta$ on the Basilica.
-Geometrically, $\alpha$ fixes the right and left endpoints of the Basilica, and slides each component along the real axis one step to the right.
-Both $\beta$ and $\gamma$ permute the components adjacent to central component.
-Note that $\gamma$ acts as the identity on the part of the Basilica not shown in Figure~\ref{ActionOnBasilica}.
-Lastly, $\delta$ acts as a $180^\circ$ rotation of the Basilica around the origin. \end{example}
+Figure \ref{ActionOnBasilica} shows the actions of $\alpha$, $\beta$, $\gamma$ and $\delta$ on the basilica.
+Geometrically, $\alpha$~fixes the right and left endpoints of the basilica, and slides each component along the real axis one step to the right.
+Both $\beta$ and $\gamma$ permute the components adjacent to central component, stretching and compressing portions of the boundary of the central component as needed.
+For example, $\beta$ shrinks the top portion of the basilica that connects C to A in Figure~\ref{ActionOnBasilica}, and expands the lower-right portion that stretches from B to~C, sliding the portion connecting A and~B from the lower left to the top left.
+The element $\gamma$ acts in a similar way, but is supported entirely on the top portion of the basilica.
+Finally, $\delta$ acts as a $180^\circ$ rotation of the basilica around the origin.

+Note that $\beta$, $\gamma$, and $\delta$ act on the boundary of the central component in the same way that generators for Thompson's group~$T$ act on the unit circle (see~Figure~\ref{fig:TGenerators}).
+Indeed, we will show in Section~\ref{CentCompSect} that $\beta$, $\gamma$, and $\delta$ generate an isomorphic copy of Thompson's group~$T$. \end{example}